LyubomirT/intense-rp-next/docs/information/model-handling.md

 Specifically:

-- The V3-0324 model for standard responses
+- The V3.1 (NoThink) model for standard responses
-- The R1-0528 reasoning model when you enable DeepThink
+- The V3.1 (Think) reasoning model when you enable DeepThink

 On the API, identical models are used, labeled as `deepseek-chat` and `deepseek-reasoner` respectively.
 Though other providers likely offer other DeepSeek models like the original R1, or variants like R1-0528 Qwen distills or Chimera merges.